crizstian/NodeExpressMongo/README.md

 iTerm buffer 1: `mongod`
 iTerm buffer 2: `mongo`

+### Code proyect
+the proyect is build using MongoDb as the database, the Restful API is build using Restify a nodejs package, built on top of express an as you know, express is built on top of NodeJS, but why Restify, beacuse the purpose of this package, is only to expose the endpoints of a Restful service, and express is built more for web rendering using JavaScript in the backend.

 ### Run the Proyect
 - start mongo
 - `npm install` to install the dependencies
 - `nodemon client.js` to run the code